JiyuuX/ORB-CHALLENGE-IMPROVED/README.md

 -You can get upcoming events in every room that you are subscribed.

 RESTRICTIONS

-- If user doesn't have api_key and api_secret_key, user cannot send request to the endpoints.
+-If user doesn't have api_key and api_secret_key, user cannot send request to the endpoints.

 -Every room has its own creator.
 Only room creators can add or delete event in the room, the rest of the users will be read-only.
 They cannot make any changes.

 -Users that want to get events, have to subscribe to the room.
 It means, a user only can see the events if the user subscribed to the corresponded room.
 Cannot see other rooms's events if the user doesn't subscribed.